claudiodriussi/string_eval/README.md

 I only organized it in a class with some useful facilities.

+Before use it be aware of this note:

+**(NOTE: This only works in JIT mode.
+It’s a viable solution only if you’re building a Dart app that runs with Dart VM and which isn’t a AOT compiled.
+You can’t use this approach with Flutter.
+Or you can, but it stops working in release mode.)**

 ## Minimum Requirements

 The package should work on most dart and flutter versions but was tested on: